Jgoldfeder/diffusion_augmentation/Readme.md

 --variations is a flag that tells the model to use the variations from the augmented dataset.
 If this flag is not set, the model will train only on the original images from the original dataset.

+--repeats number of times to repeat the data in an epoch. useful for few shot, and to make baseline comparable in terms of compute

+--classes

 #### Cifar100
 CUDA_VISIBLE_DEVICES=6 python train.py torch/cifar100 --dataset torch/cifar100 -b=128 --img-size=224 --epochs=50 --color-jitter=0 --amp --lr=1e-2 --sched='cosine' --model-ema --model-ema-decay=0.995 --reprob=0.5 --smoothing=0.1 --min-lr=1e-8 --warmup-epochs=3 --train-interpolation=bilinear --aa=v0 --model=resnet50 --pretrained --num-classes=100 --opt=sgd --weight-decay=1e-4 --log-wandb --dataset-download --experiment "test"